Brian J. Harris Method

 Brian J. Harris began playing piano at age five and began formal percussion lessons at age ten.
 Growing up near Chicago, he played in junior high and high school concert, marching, and jazz bands, as well as with the Chicago Youth Symphony Orchestra during high school.
 At age fourteen, Brian began his private instruction practice, teaching beginning percussionists in the Oswego, Illinois, school district.

 During his sophomore year at the U of A, Brian won a percussion audition with the Tucson Symphony Orchestra.
 In addition to performing classical repertoire with the orchestra, he has been fortunate to play drums and percussion with many guest artists including Bobby McFerrin, John Williams, Henry Mancini, Rosemary Clooney, Neil Sedaka, Emmylou Harris, Judy Collins, Maureen McGovern, The Fifth Dimension, Bernadette Peters, Marvin Hamlisch, and Doc Severinsen.
 Through the years, Brian also enjoyed performing with dozens of jazz, rock, heavy metal, funk, classical, Latin,and country acts in Chicago, Tucson, Phoenix, Las Vegas, Los Angeles, and London.
-In 2000, after twelve seasons with the orchestra, Brian retired from performing to spend more time with his son, Patrick, and to focus on developing his teaching methods.

 Many of Brian’s students have performed with the Tucson Philharmonia Youth Orchestra, Tucson Jazz Academy, Jazzwerx, Southern Arizona Honor Band, Arizona All-State Band and Orchestra Festival, Southern Arizona Symphony Orchestra, Arizona Symphonic Winds, the Foothills Philharmonic Orchestra, the Arizona Percussive Arts Society Mass Marimba Ensemble, and the University of Arizona Percussion Ensemble.
-A handful of students have placed in the Tucson
+A handful of students have placed in the Tucson Symphony Orchestra Youth Concerto Competition, the Tucson Philharmonia Youth Orchestra Scholarship Competition, and the Civic Orchestra of Tucson's Youth Concerto Competition.
+Others have been finalists in, and even won, the John Lennon Songwriting Contest and the Tucson Daily Star Battle Of The Bands.

 Brian J. Harris Method

-Brian J. Harris Method | 1001 East Orange Grove Rd., Tucson, AZ 85718
+Brian J. Harris Method | 4210 North Saranac Drive, Tucson, AZ 85718

 Phone: (520) 878-0363 | Fax: (520) 844-8166 | Email: